syncfusion-content/blazor-docs/blazor/heatmap-chart/working-with-data.md

     * Table binding
     * Cell binding

-### Array - Table binding
+### Array - table binding

-This data type is a collection of one dimensional array objects, at which each inner array contains data points for an X-axis data label.
+This data type is a collection of array of numbers, where each array represents data points for an X-axis data label.
 This is the default data binding type for HeatMap.
-You can also directly bind the array object to the [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.SfHeatMap-1.html#Syncfusion_Blazor_HeatMap_SfHeatMap_1_DataSource)property.
+You can also directly bind the array of numbers to the [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.SfHeatMap-1.html#Syncfusion_Blazor_HeatMap_SfHeatMap_1_DataSource) property.

 ```cshtml